-Stress… that unavoidable nuisance that we all are becoming way too accustomed to… It is so easy in today’s day and age to put our stress levels on the back burner while we tackle the to-do lists that will get us to the top of that ladder America society has portrayed as “The Dream”.
-Well more and more scientific studies are proving the importance of bringing our stress levels to the front of our attention.
-High stress levels is now being linked to numerous if not all chronic disease.
+Stress… that unavoidable nuisance that we all are becoming way too accustomed to… It is so easy in today’s day and age to put our stress levels on the back burner while we tackle the to-do lists that will get us to the top of that ladder American society has portrayed as “The Dream”.
+Well, more and more scientific studies are proving the importance of bringing our stress levels to the front of our attention.
+High-stress levels is now linked to numerous if not all chronic disease.
 When we really break it down, stress is the worst toxin we can expose our bodies to!!

-Stress is actually similar to inflammation in the sense that a small amount or “acute” stress can be a good thing… It sends our bodies into that flight or flight mode that ignites us to get things done, or get out of harm’s way…
+Stress is actually similar to inflammation in the sense that a small amount of “acute” stress can be a good thing… It sends our bodies into that fight or flight mode that ignites us to get things done, or get out of harm’s way…

-After a while, chronic stress will no doubt wear down your adrenal glands causing adrenal fatigue which results in lethargic mood and cognitive issues, digestive conditions, food sensitivities, low sex drive, and food cravings and INFLAMMATION.
+After a while, chronic stress will no doubt wear down your adrenal glands causing adrenal fatigue which results in lethargic mood and cognitive issues, digestive conditions, food sensitivities, low sex drive, food cravings, and INFLAMMATION.

 Earthing has been scientifically proven to:

 Reduce or eliminate inflammation